MISS DIG 811 FAQs

 Be Smart.
 Be Safe.
 Contact MISS DIG 811 before you dig.

-It is essential to wait at least three business days and go online to Check Status or Positive Response to ensure all utilities are marked green before you dig.
+It is essential to wait at least three business days and go online to Check Status or Positive Response to ensure all utilities are marked either MARKED or NO CONFLICT before you dig.

 5 Steps to Safe Digging: